digitallawyer/openlegaldictionary/_definitions/interregnum.md

 title: Interregnum
 permalink: "/definitions/interregnum.html"
 body: An interval between relgns.
 The period which elapses between the death of a soverelgn and the election of another.
-The vacancy whlch occurs when there ls no government
+The vacancy whlch occurs when there is no government
 published_at: '2018-07-07'
 layout: post